samuelgr/Hookshot/INTERNALS.md

 The first three instructions in this function would be moved into a trampoline if this function were hooked.
 The `jmp loop` instruction targets the second of these instructions.
 Once the first five bytes of this function are overwritten, the target of the `jmp loop` instruction is no longer the intended instruction.
 We could scan the rest of this function for references to the first few instructions and patch those references to refer to the trampoline instead, but this does not sufficiently solve the problem for two reasons.
 First, there could be additional references from outside the function.
 Second, the new displacement value could be too wide for the instruction's encoding, and since there is no guaranteed slack space available we cannot use the jump assist technique here.

-## Hookshot Implementation{#implementation}
+## Hookshot Implementation

-This section describes the contents and organization of Hookshot's source code, with specific focus on how the principles and techniques developed [previously](#design) are implemented.
+This section describes the contents and organization of Hookshot's source code, with specific focus on how the principles and techniques developed [previously](#technical-design) are implemented.
 Accordingly, this section assumes the reader is familiar with the previous section.
 First is a tour of Hookshot's Visual Studio solution file and all of its Visual C++ projects, including a brief description of the code modules (source and header file combinations).
 Second is a sketch of the control flow that implements Hookshot's two primary goals of library injection and function call hooking.

-### Source Code Organization{#implementation-sln}
+### Source Code Organization

 This subsection details the specific contents of each Visual C++ project that is contained within the top-level Hookshot solution file.
 It is organized by project.

-#### HookshotBin{#implementation-sln-bin}
+#### HookshotBin

 HookshotBin consists of a single source file, `Inject.asm`, which implements the entire contents of the injection payload code and data.
 It is divided into two segments, which have non-standard names so that HookshotExe can easily identify the injection code and data sections separately and without confusing them for any code and data that the compiler or linker might insert.
 The output from building this project is a binary file that is embedded into HookshotExe as a raw binary resource of type `RCDATA`.
 Linker output is a specially-formatted DLL: the linker command-line option `/FILEALIGN:1` is used so that all of the relative virtual addresses included in the PE headers are equal to byte offsets within the file itself.
 This makes Hookshot's job easier when it comes time to locate code and data within the file.